 Requirement CS-7.
-The CD/DVDs shall also contain an electronic version of the schedule in a Microsoft Project format.
-The tasks in the schedule must follow the standard WBS defined in NPR 7120.5D NID.
-The detail on the schedule is requested to go to at least level 3 for the spacecraft (one level below the spacecraft level) and level 4 for the payload (one level below each instrument) where the data are available.
-The CD/DVD must also contain the trajectory information defined in Requirement CS-30.
+The CDs or DVDs shall also contain an electronic version of the schedule in a Microsoft Project format.
+The tasks in the schedule must follow the standard WBS defined in NPR 7120.5E.
+The detail on the schedule is requested to go to at least level 3 for the spacecraft elements (one level below the spacecraft level) and level 4 for the payload developments (one level below each instrument) where the data are available.
+The CDs/DVDs must also contain the trajectory information defined in Requirement CS-31 and the references specified according to Requirement CS-103.
+The CDs/DVDs may contain cost files associated with Appendix M.16.